DBGUI-Freight-Management/Integrated-Frieght-Management/README.md

 # SETUP

 To run all you need to do is run `docker-compose up` to have the compose file automatically spin everything up for you.
-If you want to run a terminal in detached mode (so you can close the window and it wont stop the containers) then type `docker-compose up -d` for a headless start instead.
+If you want to run a terminal in detached mode (so you can close the window and it won't stop the containers) then type `docker-compose up -d` for a headless start instead.

 As always make sure to type `docker-compose down` to shut the containers down and close everything up.